HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/management/disablemodule.md

     }
     ```

-    This is how the `active` value to the corresponding configuration entry is turned off or disabled.

-3. Copy the KEEP configuration where you need to change your `config.json` values in any text/code editor app such as VSCode, Notepad, Notepad++ etc.

-    You may edit the file according to your reference.
-False and true are the indicator for disable and enable.
+5. Change the value of the `active` parameter to `true` or `false` based on whether you want to enable or disable the module in the configuration.

+    **Example**:

+    The following is a JSON object in the configuration related to the Design verticles that has been modified to be enabled by setting the value of the `active` parameter to `true`.

+    ```json
+    {
+      "verticles": {
+        "Design": {
+          "active": true
+        }
+      }
+    }
+    ```

-4. Save the file in `.json` format inside the `keepconfig.d` directory.
+6. Save the JSON file in the `keepconfig.d` directory.

-    !!!note "Naming your json files"
+    !!! note "Naming your JSON file"

         The config loader processes json files in alphabetical order, so when you have conflicting entries, the last one wins.
 Use a name that reveals its purpose such as `inactive-design.json`.

-5. Restart Domino REST API on all servers with this new configuration.
+7. Restart Domino REST API on all servers.